-- Cruise
+Cruise

-- Development of new terminals; and,

-- Updating existing older terminals to meet the needs of larger modern vessels.
+- o Development of new terminals; and, - O Updating existing older terminals to meet the needs of larger modern vessels.

-- Cargo
+• Cargo

-- On-port development;

-- Creation of a flexible yard layout;

-- Increasing the dockside capacity;

-- Increase the number and size of cargo berths;

-- Include the Tunnel in the development of the long-term port plan layout. - Off-port development; - Create port rail access to increase market opportunities; and, - Create distribution centers for rail and road movements.
+- On-port development; - Creation of a flexible yard layout; - Increasing the dockside capacity; - Increase the number and size of cargo berths; - Dredging to meet the requirements of the next generation of cargo vessel; and, - Include the Tunnel in the development of the long-term port plan layout. - Off-port development; - Create port rail access to increase market opportunities; and, - Create distribution centers for rail and road movements.